multimatum-Team/multimatum/reports/sprint3.md

 ### Léo

+I finished the implementation of the QR-Code Reader that I started last week.
+Now, we can access the scanner usign a button on the main screen.
+The scanner has been tested manually and with automated tests.
+It was the main goal of this week, and now it reached a very good test coverage.
+Some new tests using Robolectric will probably be added in the future.
+For next week, I want to add a new button to return from the scanner to the main screen.
+The main goal for next week's sprint is to add a calendar view for the tasks.

 ### Louis

 I finished the login and it's testing, i struggle with the CI.
 I didn't find a way to test result